runtools/run/docs/content/introduction/sharing-a-resource.md

 run @registry
 ```

-This should display the in-line help.
+That should display the in-line help.
 To sign up, just do:

 ```shell
 run @registry signUp